 QUEST was honored as a 2003 winner of The Enterprise Foundation and The J.P.
 Morgan Chase Foundation Award for Excellence in Workforce Development.
 This award recognizes nonprofit job training and placement organizations across the country that are using best practices to effectively help individuals find and retain quality jobs.
-In 2008, QUEST was among a select group of workforce development organizations to receive workforce grants from the US Department of Labor and QUEST continues to leverage the recognition of their excellence from a growing number of private organizations who share QUEST’s vision for greater community involvement in the innovation and development of education and workforce preparation initiatives.
+In 2008, QUEST was among a select group of workforce development organizations to receive workforce grant from the US Department of Labor.
+Late 2011 QUEST received $5 million grant from US Department of Labor for healthcare workforce development over 4 year period.
+Late 2014, QUEST received another $6 million grant from the U.S. Department of Labor to train 475 mostly long-term unemployed for well-paying jobs in information technology over 4 year period.
+QUEST’s “Homegrown IT” project was part of $170 million in grants under the Labor Departments “Ready to Work Partnership.”
+In December 2014, QUEST was invited to White House to be a part of the TechHire Initiative discussions.
+Early 2015 at the National League of Cities TechHire initiative was announced with San Antonio being one of the 21 regions that will work to create more tech training opportunities.
+City of San Antonio Economic Development Department, Project QUEST, Rackspace, Rackspace Open Cloud Academy, Alamo Community College, and University of Texas at San Antonio have collaborated for this effort.
+QUEST continues to leverage recognition of excellence from a growing number of private organizations who share QUEST’s vision for greater community involvement in the innovation and development of education and workforce preparation initiatives.